Make-UpWorkClub/StudyNotes/en-US/notes/biology/abiogenesis.md

 - UV forms O3 from O2 in the upper atmosphere
 - O3 absorbs UV
-- Decreases mutagenesis
+- => decreases mutagenesis
-- Enables living in surface waters and on land
+- => enables living in surface waters and on land

 ## LUCA

 Last common ancestor of all life on Earth

-Very similar to modern bacteria
+- Very similar to modern bacteria
+- Likely autotrophic
+- Likely chemotrophic
+- Anaerobic
+- Horizontal gene transfer likely
+- Believed to have existed because:
+	- All bacteria and archaea share ~30 genes
+	- All organisms use the same amino acids